irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_Synthetic_Content/Lesson_Plan-Identify_AI_Content.md

 ## APPENDIX C - Practical Exercises and Solutions

 The practical exercises will involve analyzing various media types to identify AI-generated content using the detection techniques.
-Students will apply the techniques and tools learned during the lesson to complete these exercises.
+Students will apply the techniques and tools learned during the learning experience to complete these exercises.
 Detailed instructions and solutions will be provided to ensure thorough understanding and application of the skills.

-### AI Images used in the lesson
+### AI Images used in the learning experience
 ![Image1-AI-Aligators.jpeg](Audio_Visual-Identifying_Synthetic_Content/Image1-AI-Aligators.jpeg)
 ![Image2-AI-Car.jpg](Audio_Visual-Identifying_Synthetic_Content/Image2-AI-Car.jpg)
 ![Image5-AI-Hunting_Bear.jpg](Audio_Visual-Identifying_Synthetic_Content/Image5-AI-Hunting_Bear.jpg)